mabraithwaite/crypto-scripts/README.md

 Crypto Portfolio Template: https://docs.google.com/spreadsheets/d/1FUcBl3vGjXG1h4zgcsU3kg2NnRZJmZKN8-unauMwSNU/edit?usp=sharing
 - Template is calling a sandbox api so returns unrealistic data.
 You'll need to push the scripts with your new api key for it to work.
 - I've locked all the tabs so people can't edit it.
 To play around with the template you can click "File" -> "Make a Copy"
+- LP staking scripts/pages are very much in beta and are easily broken, but you can give them a try if you can figure out the mechanics.